kwisschen/lemon-capstone-front/README.md

-# Capstone for Little Lemon Restaurant
+# Capstone project for a fictitious restaurant called 'The Little Lemon.'